woocommerce/woocommerce/readme.txt

 * Tweak - Zones - Match zones with postcodes but no country.
 * Tweak - Zones - Match zones with no regions as 'everywhere'.
 * Tweak - Validate price format for Flat Rate and Local Pickup.
+* Tweak - Added view_admin_dashboard cap for disabling the admin access restriction in custom roles.

 = 2.6.1 - 16/06/16 =
 * Fix - Added missing localized format for line taxes in orders screen to prevent total miscalculation in manual orders.